Tunnel Ram

 Margot Robbie with a 1967 Cadillac Eldorado

 After driving the 911, we see Sharon Tate (Robbie) later in the movie driving a stylish 1967 Cadillac Eldorado in sliver-green metallic.
-Cadillac’s first personal luxury car, the Eldorado was smaller than all other Cadillacs, though still large by any other measure with a 120 inch wheelbase.
-One of the most expensive models in the Cadillac range, the Eldorado shared E-body underpinnings with both Buick Riviera and Olds Toronado.
-Based on the same front-wheel-drive platform as the Toronado, the Eldo utilized Cadillac’s stock 429 cubic inch (7 liter) V8.
-Residing under a six foot long hood, the engine drove the front wheels via a modified General Motors TH400 gearbox.
+Cadillac’s first personal luxury car, the Eldorado was smaller than all other Cadillacs, though still large by any other measure; 18.4ft long, weighing 4,600lbs and a 7ltr V8 packing 340 horses.
+One of the most expensive models in the Cadillac range, the Eldorado shared E-body underpinnings with Buick Riviera and Olds Toronado.
+Based on the same front-wheel-drive platform as the Toronado, the Eldorado utilized Cadillac’s stock 429 cubic inch V8, sending power to the front wheels via a chain-drive connected to a modified General Motors TH400 gearbox.

 Cadillac Eldorado for 1968 - luxury, style and power on a grand scale